aws-samples/aws-codebuild-custom-raspbian-builder/raspbian-docker/README.md

 * ECR Repository for Raspbian image output
 * CodePipeline
 * CodeBuild Project
-* Lambda Function to inject source code for CodePipeline
+* Lambda Function to zip and copy source code for CodePipeline
 * IAM roles and permissions

 __Steps in build process:__